google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

 var staticCacheName = 'pages-cache-v2';
 ```

 Save the code and [update the service worker](tools_for_pwa_developers.md#update) in the browser.
 [Inspect the cache storage](tools_for_pwa_developers.md#storage) in your browser.
 You should see just the new cache.
-The old cache, "pages-cache-v1", has been removed.
+The old cache, "`pages-cache-v1`", has been removed.

 Open __app/test/test2.html__ in a new browser tab.
-The test checks whether "pages-cache-v1" has been deleted and that "pages-cache-v2" has been created.
+The test checks whether "`pages-cache-v1`" has been deleted and that "`pages-cache-v2`" has been created.

 #### Explanation

-We delete old caches in the "activate" event to make sure that we aren't deleting caches before the new service worker has taken over the page.
+We delete old caches in the `activate` event to make sure that we aren't deleting caches before the new service worker has taken over the page.
 We create an array of caches that are currently in use and delete all other caches.

 #### For more information